Information About Channel Islands Dive Adventures

 Meet the owner

 Channel Islands Dive Adventures is owned and operated by Ken Kollwitz.
-He has a retired NAUI Instructor but decided that running trips was much more fun than instructing.
+He is a retired NAUI Instructor and has a passion for organizing and running trips no matter where they are.
 He has been diving for over 30 years and is a cold water diver at heart.
 Ken’s planned and organized many trips from San Diego to British Columbia, Canada and has dived the Channel Islands for over 25 years.